aspose-pdf/Aspose.PDF-Documentation/net/other-programming-languages/microsoft-azure/converting-documents-azure-function/_index.md

 2. For large files, consider:
    - Increasing function timeout.
-   - Using consumption plan with more memory.
+   - Using a consumption plan with more memory.
    - Implementing chunked upload/download.
    - Adding progress tracking.